-A severe infection of the brain and spinal cord caused by the bite of a Culex mosquito carrying the JE virus.
-The disease is most common in rural, agricultural areas of east and southeast Asia (e.g., Okinawa, Burma, Cambodia, Laos, Thailand) where mosquito larvae inhabit flooded rice fields and marshes.
+It is a severe infection of the brain and spinal cord caused by the bite of a Culex mosquito carrying the JE virus.
+The disease is most common in rural, agricultural areas of Asia and parts of the western Pacific where mosquito larvae inhabit flooded rice fields and marshes.
 These mosquitoes feed outdoors from dusk until dawn.
-Transmission is highest in summer and fall.
+Disease transmission occurs when mosquitos are active, usually during summer and fall.

-Japanese encephalitis is not transmitted from person-to-person.
-It is the leading cause of viral encephalitis in Asia with 30,000 to 50,000 cases reported annually.
+JE is only transmitted by mosquitos – never from person-to-person.
+It is the most common vaccine-preventable cause of encephalitis in Asia with 30,000 to 50,000 cases reported annually.

 IXIARO® is an inactivated virus vaccine injected intramuscularly in a two-dose series.
 Doses are administered on day zero (the day of initial immunization) and on day twenty-eight.
-All patients receive 0.5 mL per dose.
-The IXIARO® series should be completed at least 1 week prior to potential exposure to JEV.
-The need for and timing of booster doses is not known at this time.
+The IXIARO® series should be completed at least one week prior to potential exposure to JEV.
+IXIARO® only comes in 0.5 mL pre-filled syringes.

-The most common side effects are headache, muscle pain and injection site reactions (e.g., pain, swelling, tenderness, redness).
-Nausea, skin rash, fatigue, flu-like illness, and fever may also occur.
+The most common side effects for children 2 months to one year are injection site redness, fever, irritability, and diarrhea.
+The most common side effects for individuals 1 year and older are injection site pain or tenderness, fever, headache, and myalgia.
 Contact your health care provider if you have any of the following problems because these may be signs of an allergic reaction: